skpassegna/bolt.new-any-llm/README.md

 - ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.
 - ⬜ Voice prompting

-## Bolt.new: AI-Powered Full-Stack Web Development in the Browser
+## oTToDev: AI-Powered Full-Stack Web Development in the Browser

-Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
-If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)
+oTToDev is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
+If you're here to build your own AI-powered web dev agent using the oTToDev open source codebase, [click here to get started!](./CONTRIBUTING.md)

-## What Makes Bolt.new Different
+## What Makes oTToDev Different

 Claude, v0, etc are incredible- but you can't install packages, run backends, or edit code.
-That’s where Bolt.new stands out:
+That’s where oTToDev stands out:

-- **Full-Stack in the Browser**: Bolt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
+- **Full-Stack in the Browser**: oTToDev integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
 This allows you to:
   - Install and run npm tools and libraries (like Vite, Next.js, and more)
   - Run Node.js servers
   - Interact with third-party APIs
   - Deploy to production from chat
   - Share your work via a URL

-- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Bolt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
+- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, oTToDev gives AI models **complete control** over the entire environment including the filesystem, node server, package manager, terminal, and browser console.
 This empowers AI agents to handle the whole app lifecycle—from creation to deployment.

-Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.
+Whether you’re an experienced developer, a PM, or a designer, oTToDev allows you to easily build production-grade full-stack applications.

-For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!
+For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source oTToDev codebase in this repo!

 ## Setup